arashkhavari/kb/clickhouse/cluster/README.md

 ```sql
 select * from events;
 ```
-Turn of the nodes and insert data in events db then recheck the data.
+Turn off the nodes and insert data in events db then recheck the data.